kbaseattic/roadmap/Proposed product descriptions/Support_NaN_Infinity_in_KBase_Services_and_Methods.md

 Bench biologists and 3rd party developers see that NaN and Infinity may be represented in KBase object data and used as input to KBase SDK methods.

+A user would like to upload and use a collection of RNAseq gene expression ratios as a FeatureValue matrix.
+Some of the genes were never observed in only certain samples, hence when creating comparisons between treatment and control samples those sample values and sample-to-sample ratios need to allow an NaN value corresponding to 'gene was not measured'.
+This is to distinguish from 0 values which would correspond to a actual measurement, would be included in normalization etc.

 ##Narrative Mockup:

 N/A